2015 National School of CharacterWhat does character education look like at Berkshire?

 C3 Class: Creating a Caring Community

 C3 is the cornerstone of Character Education at Berkshire Middle School.
 During this daily, 21 minute long class, teachers and students participate in intentional activities that create community within our classes, school, and community.
 C3 classes take on the persona of the teacher and students in the class!
 They decide as a team what projects they'd like to take on to create a caring community.
 Other fabulous things happen during C3, including Bridge Builders (see below) and Wildcard Day.
 There are so many ways to build connections both within our school walls and outside of them, and we make the most of our 21 minutes a day to do that.
 See the link on the left to learn more!Bridge BuildersBridge Builders ia a peer-to-peer mentorship program at Berkshire.
-Piloted this year, our NJHS students are paired up with 6th grade students.
+Piloted in 2018-19, and expanded in 2019-20, our 100 NJHS students are paired up with younger Berkshire students.
 Together our groups make valuable connections and provide support for each other through games, strategy-sharing sessions, and other activities.Each month the character education committee selects character values for the students, staff and community to reflect upon.
 Different classes "adopt" these values for deeper study.
 They create posters celebrating and sharing these values, and spread them throughout the school.
 We share inspirational messages reflecting these values with our community on our school's roadside sign and during our morning announcements.
 These values are further discussed in C3 through word studies and videos.2019-20 Character Themes of the MonthSeptember: PRIDEOctober: Healthy Body/Healthy MindNovember: ThankfulDecember: Diverse DecemberJanuary: New Year, New MeFebruary: Black History Month - learning strength from leaders, learning empathy as we hear storiesMarch: World Language Month, Reading Month, and Women's History MonthApril:Celebrate our different learners and spread awareness about AutismMay: Mental Health Awareness MonthRestorative PracticesRestorative practices seeks to help students grow in their behavior and attitudes and actions.
 Restorative practices, like the name implies, encourages students to restore their behaviors by practicing behaviors that are positive rather than negative, help instead of hurt.

 With the assistance of Mrs. Garbutt, student volunteers in seventh and eighth grade share announcements with the students and staff at Berkshire.
 Announcements help build character through clear communication and student leadership, and by promoting events, activities, and quality behaviors.